 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to the investment, the District will not be able to recover the value of its investments that are in possession of an outside party.
 To limit its exposure, the District's investment policy requires all investments be held by an agent of the District in the District's name.
-The Illinois Funds is not subject to custodial credit risk.

 Concentration of credit risk is the risk that the District has a high percentage of their investments invested in one type of investment.
-The District's investment policy requires that no more than 40% of assets shall be concentrated in a single instrument of class of instruments other than U.S. Treasury and agency securities.
+The District's investment policy requires that no more than 40% of assets shall be concentrated in a single instrument or class of instruments other than U.S. Treasury and agency securities.